andadapt/audioplot/README.md

 This module formed part of my MSc Computer Science dissertation and was particularly useful for model assessment.Hopefully, others can find a use for it.

 The module has been fully tested underMacOS, Linux should work.
-However, windows compatability has not been tested.A little tinkering should be able to get it fully working.
+However, windows remains untested.
+Line plotting may work under windows as standard but plot meta data will cause an error.

 ## Dependencies
 A number of audio systems are required, the instructions below are for MacOS.

+'''console
 brew install portaudio
 pip install pyaudio
 pip install aaudiolazy
+pip install numpy
+'''

 ## Usage